 Working together to end violence against women and girls with disabilities in Tanzania

 Did you know that one in three women is a victim of violence in their lifetime?
 And did you know that every day 137 women are killed by their own family members?
 Violence against women has risen to even more alarming numbers due to the corona pandemic.
 Gender-based violence is particularly likely against people with disabilities: women with disabilities face ten times as much violence as non-disabled women.
-That is why Fida, the Finnish Mission Society, and Abilis Foundation are campaigning with Tanzanian partners to end violence against women.
+That is why Fida, Felm, and Abilis Foundation are campaigning with Tanzanian partners to end violence against women.

 Too often, people with disabilities are left out of the social debate due to structural inequalities and lack of accessibility.
 Therefore, the campaign promotes awareness particularly about the violence faced by people with disabilities and focuses on access to information and accessibility.
 The campaign will include accessibility training and hold two events on violence against women and girls with disabilities.